 As part of the Peru-EU FTA, Peru granted protection to some commonly produced U.S. products, terms that were generic in Peru such as feta and asiago.
 For instance, the feta sold in Peru was not typically sourced from Greece, but rather from other markets.
 This action violated WTO rules and impaired the value of concessions granted to the U.S. under the U.S.-Peru FTA, which pre-dated the EU agreement.
-In recent months U.S. exporters have reported a heightened level of challenges and trade barriers related to the shipment of their products to this market.
-We urge continued engagement with Peru to establish clearer trading conditions for U.S. exporters and ensure that the GIs registered are not protected in an overly expansive manner designed to hinder trade.
+Last year Peru's IP authorities entered into a partnership arrangement with the world's leading proponent for excessive GI policies - the organization OriGIn.
+We view this agreement with concern given its potential to influence the degree of impartial treatment Peru is obligated to utilize with respect to GI applications.
+We urge continued engagement with Peru to establish clearer trading conditions for U.S. exporters, strong safeguards for the use of common food names, and measures to ensure that the GIs registered are not protected in an overly expansive manner designed to hinder trade.